willn/go_meals_scheduling/SETUP.md

 ```

 ## Cancel extra meals
-Look at all of the shifts to see where the pain lies... head, asst, cleaner
+Look at the "Number of placeholders" line to see where we're missing labor.
 if we need to cancel meals, then mark these as skip dates.
 ```
 # add dates to get_skip_dates